codemask-labs/stan-js/README.md

 ## Features

-- ⚡️ Performance and minimal rerenders
+- ⚡️ Performance and minimal re-renders
 - ✍️ Simple configuration
 - ⚛️ Out of the box React integration
-- 🚀 Amazing typescript intellisense
+- 🚀 Amazing typescript IntelliSense
 - 🪝 Easy access to all store values
 - 🪶 Very lightweight
 - 🥳 No dependencies